joostdecock/site/pages/about/donations-pledge.md

 ## Caveat
-TL;DR: I will donate 100% of what I receive, but that is not 100% of what you give.
+TL;DR: I promise to donate 100% of what I receive, I'll try to cover the transaction fees (so it's also 100% of what you give).
 {: .lead }

 When you donate, PayPal charges a fee.